TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177237712-94ff27e7-3ae4-4894-9c56-1fd04a639a06.mp4" data-canonical-src="https://user-images.githubusercontent.com/63759578/177237712-94ff27e7-3ae4-4894-9c56-1fd04a639a06.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

-**Explanation:** In this illusion, the two flashed lines are dragged in the direction of the grating's motion.
-The right grating is always moving in the opposite direction of the left grating, and the lines are always presented in vertical alignment.
-When the right grating is moving upwards, the left grating will be moving downwards, so you should perceive the right flash to be above the left flash.
-When the right grating is moving downwards, you would expect the opposite, so the right flash should be perceived below the left flash.
+**Explanation:** Two vertically aligned lines are flashed alongside moving gratings.
+However, these lines are perceived unaligned, with their perceived positions displaced in the direction of their closest grating's motion.
+The right grating is always moving in the opposite direction of the left grating.
+When the right grating is moving upwards, the left grating will be moving downwards, so you should perceive the right line to be above the left line.
+When the right grating is moving downwards, you would expect the opposite.

 Whitney, D., & Cavanagh, P. (2000).
 Motion distorts visual space: shifting the perceived position of remote stationary objects. _Nature Neuroscience,    3_, 954–959. https://doi.org/10.1038/78878